 People with disabilities constitute the largest minority group in the United States.
 1 in 4 adults has a disability.
 Yet historically, this group has experienced discrimination, stigma, and exclusion.
 Self-advocates, advocates, and allies for disability civil rights facing today’s challenges need to understand where we started.

-Please join Cheryl A. Theis, MA, Education Advocate, from Disability Rights Education and Defense Fund (DREDF) to learn about:
+Cheryl A. Thesis, MA, Education Advocate, from Disability Rights Education and Defense Fund (DREDF) discusses:

 – The changes in attitudes, perceptions, laws, and policies toward people with disabilities

 – The social movements, legal advocacy, and resistance that drove them